ngs-course/ngs-course.github.io/Course_Materials/variant_annotation/tutorial/hpg-variant.md

 You can run family-based tests using the TDT tool:

-    hpg-var-gwas tdt -v 4Kvariants_147samples.vcf -p 4Kvariants_147samples.ped -config /home/parallels/course/variant_annotation/hpg-variant-1.0/
+    ./hpg-var-gwas tdt -v examples/4Kvariants_147samples.vcf -p examples/4Kvariants_147samples.ped --outdir tdt

-As a result, you will find a /tmp/variant/hpg-variant.tdt file containing the number of times the reference allel is transmitted or not, as well as some statistical values.
+As a result, you will find a hpg-variant.tdt file containing the number of times the reference allel is transmitted or not, as well as some statistical values.

 There is also the possibility of conducting population association studies using chi-square of Fisher's exact test:

-    hpg-var-gwas assoc --chisq -v 4Kvariants_147samples.vcf -p 4Kvariants_147samples.ped -config /home/parallels/course/variant_annotation/hpg-variant-1.0/
+    ./hpg-var-gwas assoc --chisq -v examples/4Kvariants_147samples.vcf -p examples/4Kvariants_147samples.ped --outdir assoc-chisq
-    hpg-var-gwas assoc --fisher -v 4Kvariants_147samples.vcf -p 4Kvariants_147samples.ped -config /home/parallels/course/variant_annotation/hpg-variant-1.0/
+    ./hpg-var-gwas assoc --fisher -v examples/4Kvariants_147samples.vcf -p examples/4Kvariants_147samples.ped --outdir assoc-fisher

-The results of these tasks are a /tmp/variant/hpg-variant.chisq and a /tmp/variant/hpg-variant.fisher files, containing the number of times each allele appears in affected and unaffected groups, the related frequencies, and some more statistical values.
+The results of these tasks are a hpg-variant.chisq and a hpg-variant.fisher files, containing the number of times each allele appears in affected and unaffected groups, the related frequencies, and some more statistical values.